fikin/go-complexity-analysis/README.md

 It supports following specific for this mode only additional cmdline options:

-`--output-format`: report diagnostic in one of : 'txt' (similar to go vet output), 'csv' (very detailed information) and 'checkstyle' (xml compatible with golangci-lint format), (default: txt)
+`--out-format`: report diagnostic in one of : 'txt' (similar to go vet output), 'csv' (very detailed information) and 'checkstyle' (xml compatible with golangci-lint format), (default: txt)

 Csv format is: